MalteHerrmann/evmos-checker/README.md

 This tool can be used to check a WIP branch during development on the Evmos core infrastructure.
 It runs necessary checks
-and displays the progress and results in a terminal UI.
+and displays the progress and results.

 ## Usage

-Run the tool in the root of the repository:
+Run the tool in the root of the repository to check:

 ```bash
 evmos-checker
 ```

-It will open the terminal UI and start running the checks.

 ## Installation